Analysis of affordable housing need

 2 Bed 6%

-55% of applicants needing a 4-bed property have a high assessed housing need which places them in a high priority band.
+56% of applicants needing a 4-bed property have a high assessed housing need which places them in the top 2 priority bands.
+By contrast, only 8% of one bed applicants and 6% of 2 bed applicants are in the top two priority bands.

 Properties let